The Scobee Planetarium Public Programming for August 18, 2017.

 The Scobee Planetarium ticket sales have been brisk during the 30 minutes prior to show times.
 It is encouraged that visitors arrive early, if they plan to be seated.
 There are only 101 seats in our theatre and the shows often sell out.

 Tickets can be purchased at the ticket office inside the Scobee Education Center 30 minutes prior to show time.
+Tickets may be purchased with credit card, cash or check.

 Seating is distributed on a first-come, first-served basis.
 Groups should be together at the time of ticket purchase to ensure that all members of the group are present when the doors close.
 Shows start promptly at the designated times and due to the nature of the planetarium theatre, late entry is not permitted.
 Shows last 40 to 60 minutes in length.

 Birthday parties renting the spaces in the Scobee Education Center are provided 25 seats in the planetarium show following their gathering.
 These individuals are seated first as a result of this agreement.
 The Scobee Education Center does not sell advance tickets or take reservations separate from these birthday party agreements for Friday night shows.
+Birthday reservations are subject to availability of the Briefing Room, Mays North Lobby or programming.

 See show schedule for age restrictions.
 Age restrictions will not be waived for the 7:30 and 9:00pm programs.